Finger prick test exhibits early detection of heart disease

 Because LeNano is a small start-up with just eight people on staff, Yael is working on every aspect of the kit's development during her two-year Mitacs fellowship — from improving the device's sensor and overseeing its design, to testing blood samples and analyzing the data.

 “I was drawn to this project because heart disease is the second highest cause of death in Canada.
 It's a big issue.
 I want my research to make a difference,” concludes Yael.

 LeNano Diagnostics anticipates the testing kit will be on the market in two years.

 Mitacs thanks the Government of Canada for its support of the Elevate research fellowship in this story.
-Across Canada, the Elevate program also receives support from the Government of British Columbia, the Government of Quebec, and Research Manitoba.
+Across Canada, the Elevate program also receives support from Alberta Innovates, the Government of British Columbia, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Nova Scotia, the Government of Ontario, the Government of Prince Edward Island, the Government of Quebec, the Government of Saskatchewan and Research Manitoba.

 Do you have a business challenge that could benefit from a research solution?
 If so, contact Mitacs today to discuss partnership opportunities: BD@mitacs.ca